CDE Bull Call Spread Strategy

 What is a bull call spread on CDE?

 A bull call spread on CDE is the bull call spread strategy applied to CDE (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With CDE stock trading near $17.73, the strikes shown on this page are snapped to the nearest listed CDE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CDE stock at $18.74 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CDE chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CDE bull call spread max profit and max loss calculated?